guapstudent1/DragFigureGL/README.md

 Use Visual Studio 2019 to compile and test

-Enjoy!
+## Enjoy!

-Object at start:
+Objects at program start:

 ![](initial_order.png)

-Now you can use mouse to click and activate the object (look like some Atom) to drag them to Molecula
+Now you can use mouse to click and activate the object (look like an Atom) to group them in Molecula

 ![](space_reordering.png)